legend-exp/remage/docs/rmg-commands.md

 Change the default input directory/group for ntuples.

 :::{note}
-this option only has an effect for LH5 input files.
+this option only has an effect for LH5 or HDF5 input files.
 :::

 * **Parameter** – `nt_directory`